You go to the store and find the perfect pair of shoes, except that they don’t have them in your size or the color you want.

-You go to a facility to create a 3-dimensional scan of your body which you can then upload to a clothing search engine and recommendation system.
+You go to a facility to create a 3-dimensional scan of your body to then upload to a clothing search engine and recommendation system.
 Or you enter detailed body measurements into that search and recommendation system.

-You create a user profile that details things such as your skin color, eye color, hairstyle/color, whether or not you wear glasses, and other details about your appearance.
+You create a user profile that details your skin color, eye color, hairstyle/color, whether or not you wear glasses, and other details about your appearance.

 Your clothing preferences could be added to this profile, including themes such as formal or casual or workout clothes.
 If you like specific brands of clothes, those could also be added.
 Your preferences for certain materials and color palette preferences could be entered.

-The clothes could be shown on the 3D model that you submitted, or that was built based upon your submitted measurements.
+The clothes could be shown on the 3D model you submitted or built based upon your submitted measurements.

-A patent filing from Yahoo describes a Fashion Search Engine that can use a 3-dimensional model to present clothing, a way for others to provide clothing recommendations, and a matching algorithm that can help you find clothes that match.
+A patent filing from Yahoo describes a Fashion Search Engine that can use a 3-dimensional model to present clothing, a way for others to provide clothing recommendations, and a matching algorithm to help you find clothes that match.